GermanBluefox/ioBroker.db/SCHEMA.md

 * system.adapter.&lt;adapter-name&gt; - default config of an adapter
 * &lt;adaper-name&gt;.&lt;instance-number&gt;. - An adapters namespace
 * enum.               - Enumerations
+* hist.               - History Data

 ## States

 getState method and stateChange event delivers an object with all attributs except expire

-for setState method everything expect val is optional. ack defaults too false, ts and lc are set as expected
+for setState method everything expect val is optional, from is set automatically by the setState method. ack defaults too false, ts and lc are set as expected

 attributes for getState/stateChange/setState object: